TaranaGupta/-Self-Ctrl-/readme.md

 {Self-Ctrl}
 ================================
-A chrome extension which takes facebook content down with gravity.
+{Self-Crtl} is a chrome extension designed for excessive Facebook users (like me :D).
+Gravity takes up Facebook's page content after 2mins of usage.
+Code is on my Github.

 How do I install this?
 -------------------------